debmalya/simple-wallet/README.md

 # Story
 Imagine customers create digital wallet with merchants.
-They store their coins and pay time to time using that wallet.
+They store their cash and pay time to time using that wallet.
 * By calling api http://localhost:8080/api/wallet/v0/create method POST.
 Sample request
 ```
 {
-	"coins":[2,3,1,2,1]
+	"cash":[2,3,1,2,1]
 }
 ```
 Sample response